Counting subsidized housing units in MA

 Source: Housing Navigator Dashboard, retrieved October 30, 2024.
 Note: That the grand total on the dashboard is 210,591, slightly higher, including some units for which information was incomplete and so were not classified in the above categories.

 The conclusion of this post is that these counts are credible.
-They give us the best idea we have as to the total count of affordable units.
-The numbers were rigorously prepared, they reconcile adequately with available data from state and federal administrative agencies, and they reconcile adequately with Census data.
+They give us the best idea we have as to the statewide total count of affordable units.
+The numbers were rigorously prepared, they reconcile adequately with other published data from state and federal administrative agencies, and they are not contradicted by Census data.
+(It is worth noting that the City of Boston has prepared a good analysis of units within Boston.)

 The Navigator Data